AnasR1986/AnasR1986/README.md

 - 👋 Hi, I’m @AnasR1986
-- 👀 I’m interested in Artificital Intelligence, Machine learning, NLP and MLOPS
+- 👀 I’m interested in artificital intelligence, machine learning, NLP and MLOPS
 - 🌱 I’m currently learning reinforcement learning algorithms
 - 💞️ I’m looking to collaborate on AI projects
 - 📫 You can reach me on anas.rezk1986@gmail.com or +45 3174 2303.